saifaustcse/SDLC-Methodologies/README.md

     Cons:

+         * All application is not compatible with RAD

+         * Suitable for systems that are component based and scalable
+         * It only works on systems that can be modularized can be built using this methodology
+         * Only systems which can be modularised can be developed using Rapid application development
+         * Only system that can be modularized can be built using RAD
+         * High dependency on Modelling skills
+         * Requires highly skilled developers/designers
-         * Needs strong team collaboration.
+         * Needs strong team collaboration
-         * Cannot work with large teams
-         * Needs highly skilled developers
+         * Dependency on technically strong team members for identifying business requirements

+         * On the high technical risk, it's not suitable

          * Needs user requirement throughout the life cycle of the product
-         * Only suitable for projects which have a small development time
+         * Requires user involvement throughout the life cycle
+         * Customer involvement are needed
+         * Required user involvement

          * More complex to manage when compared to other models
-         * Only systems which can be modularised can be developed using Rapid application development.
-         * Team leader must to do work with developers to complete the work on time.
-         * Customer involvement are needed .
-         * There are no reusable component are used to lead the failure of the project .
-         * This model works only when the requirements are clearly specified.
-         * This model can be more complex if prototype is refined again and again.
-         * RAD model is not suitable for the short projects.
-         * It required highly skilled designers.
-         * All application is not compatible with RAD.
+         * Management complexity is more

-         * For smaller projects, we cannot use the RAD model.
-         * On the high technical risk, it's not suitable.
-         * Required user involvement.
-         * A proper time-frame should have to be maintained for both end customer as well as developers for completing the system.
+         * A proper time-frame should have to be maintained for both end customer as well as developers for completing the system
-         * RAD model-based software development fails because of a lack of commitment and dedication.
-         * A slight complexity in the modularizing in RAD model can lead to failure of the entire project.
+         * A slight complexity in the modularizing in RAD model can lead to failure of the entire project
-         * This model depends on the strong team and individual performances for clearly identifying the exact requirement of the business
-        * It only works on systems that can be modularized can be built using this methodology
-        * This approach demands highly skilled developers and designer’s team which may not be possible for every organization
          * This method is not applicable for the developer to use in small budget projects as a cost of modeling and automated code generation is very high
-        * Dependency on technically strong team members for identifying business requirements.
-        * Only system that can be modularized can be built using RAD.
-        * Requires highly skilled developers/designers.
-        * High dependency on Modelling skills.
-        * Inapplicable to cheaper projects as cost of Modelling and automated code generation is very high.
+         * Inapplicable to cheaper projects as cost of Modelling and automated code generation is very high
-        * Management complexity is more.
-        * Suitable for systems that are component based and scalable.
-        * Requires user involvement throughout the life cycle.
-        * Suitable for project requiring shorter development times.

     **Similarities between Waterfall and RAD model:**